 It's important to find ways to soothe or focus yourself when you feel like self-injuring.
-Make a list of non-harmful things that help you feel relaxed and real, like playing a sport, meditating, drawing, or playing an instrument.
+Make a list of non-harmful things that help you feel relaxed and real, such as listening to music, doing something physical, meditating, drawing, or readingt.
 Keep this list where you can see it so when you feel like hurting yourself you will have other options and you can choose to do something else.

 Here are some ways to use up nervous energy: